-The regular season phase represents the bulk of the season in the U7 seasonal structure.
+The regular season phase represents the bulk of the season in the Initiation seasonal structure.
 The practice-to-game ratio shifts to 2:1 or two practices for every game played.

 It is important that coaches continue to focus on skill development during practice sessions.
-Once again, the Hockey Canada U7 Skills Manual provides a wide variety of resources in the form of practice sessions as well as drills that will assist in the delivery of practices that will meet the skills development needs of young players.
+Once again, the Hockey Canada U9 Skills Manual provides a wide variety of resources in the form of practice sessions as well as drills that will assist in the delivery of practices that will meet the skills development needs of young players.
 Hockey Canada has developed additional resources to support coaches in their efforts to deliver practice plans.
-The Hockey Canada Network (U7 Program materials are Free), Drill Hub and the U7 Program all contain ageappropriate and skill-specific resources to meet the needs of young U7 hockey players.
+The Hockey Canada Network and Drill Hub both contain age-appropriate and skill-specific resources to meet the needs of young U9 hockey players.

-Even though the regular season phase has a lower practice-to-game ratio (2:1) through the months of November, December and January, there are still up to 24 possible practice sessions to support and encourage young players through this skill-acquisition phase of the season.
+Through the regular season phase there are still up to 24 possible practice sessions to support and encourage young players through this skill-acquisition phase of the season.

-Game Play Phase
+Game Play Phase or Transition Phase